goastian/midori-desktop/toolkit/components/telemetry/docs/data/environment.rst

             hasBinaryComponents: <bool>,
             installDay: <number>, // days since UNIX epoch, 0 on failure
             updateDay: <number>, // days since UNIX epoch, 0 on failure
-            signedState: <integer>, // whether the add-on is signed by AMO, only present for extensions
+            signedState: <integer>, // whether the add-on is signed by AMO
+            signedTypes: <string>, // JSON-stringified array of signature types found (see nsIAppSignatureInfo's SignatureAlgorithm enum)
             isSystem: <bool>, // true if this is a System Add-on
             isWebExtension: <bool>, // true if this is a WebExtension
             multiprocessCompatible: <bool>, // true if this add-on does *not* require e10s shims